bobbimanners/Applecorn/README.md

     solid colours, rather than 8 solid and eight flashing.)
   - `VDU 19,L,16,R,G,B` - Sets logical colour L to the R,G,B values given.
     This gives access to the entire 4096 colour gamut of the GS.
+- In `MODE 0` and `MODE 1`, the BBC BASIC `VDU 23` statement may be used to define user-defined graphics characters.
+Characters from 32 to 255 may be redefined.
+  - For example, `VDU 23,240,28,28,8,127,8,20,34,65` makes character 240
+    into a little stick figure.

 ### 'Sideways ROM' Support